rrevenantt/antlr4rust/README.md

 `op` field with `TerminalNode` type which corresponds to individual `Token`.
 It also is possible to disable generic parse tree creation to keep only selected children via `parser.build_parse_trees = false`.

-### Key properties
- - Supports full zero-copy parsing including byte parsers (you should be able to write zero-copy serde deserializers).
- - Supports downcasting in places where type is not known statically(trait objects and embedded action)
- - Listener and

 ### Differences with Java
 Although Rust runtime API has been made as close as possible to Java,